JanisOzolins/motorway-ui-test/README.md

 - use of more global SCSS variables and mixins
 - modify the API to allow querying images by size which would allow fetching for thumbnail-size images for the gallery view.
 Then fetch full size ones when opening the modal.
 - more reusable utility functions
+- create a dedicated component for different form input field for easier reusability in the future

 ## Set up